There are a lot of Dangers to Human Society if Data Science is used without Ethical Considerations.

 The Mission of the DataEthics4All Initiative is to raise awareness on the Ethical use of Data, build the next generation of Inclusive AI and be a Catalyst in building a more Equitable, Inclusive, Culture Rich, Just and Ethical Society.

-Come, Join Us in Breaking Down Barriers of Entry to Tech!
+Come, Join Us in Building The Responsible AI Ecosystem by Breaking Barriers of Entry and Bringing Cognitive Diversity in Tech!

 1. Building Responsible Tech with Ethics woven into the Fabric by Design.